locimation/aqute/docs/index.md

-# Aqute

-Aqute is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.
+> Aqute is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.

-## Getting Started
+# Getting Started

 *Requirements: NodeJS w/ NPM*